-However, the kitchen staff ask for your patience, as the menus may change periodically without notice due to unprecedented issues with the supply chain.
-So like most of life last year, please plan tentatively, adapt understandingly–and please keep praying!
+However, the kitchen staff ask for your patience, as the menus may change periodically without notice due to continued unprecedented issues with the supply chain.
+So please plan tentatively, adapt understandingly–and please keep praying!

 What's for lunch?
 We’ve got lots of yummy things on the menus listed below, and we update them monthly.

 Use the Michigan Department of Education’s Summer Food Service Program site locator to find a SFSP site nearby.